 I founded Sustainable Floral Design out of a desire to help make our industry better.

 Hi!
 I’m Tobey, and I’m a flower junkie.
-I have been a florist for close to 10 years, focused on eco-friendly for most of that time.
+I have been a florist for close to 10 years, and have focused on being eco-friendly for most of that time.
 I am the child of hippie artist parents, who shopped at the Food Coop and the Tofu Store (we brought our own containers and bags, of course) back in the ‘70s.
 I grew up eating carob and alfalfa sprouts, and eventually went on to get a Landscape Horticulture degree.
-I was a passionate organic gardener for more than 20 years.
+I have been a passionate organic gardener for more than 25 years.
 So it is only natural that when I came to flowers, I brought these values with me.

 Floristry is a dirty business.
 In the pursuit of helping our customers connect with the beauty of flowers and the natural world, we instead are trashing the planet.
 At every touchpoint of the floral cycle there are issues.
 We manufacture and discard tons of horticultural plastics every year.
 We spray pesticides and herbicides that poison the air, water, soil, farmworkers and eventually us!
 We create mountains of trash with the excessive packaging of flowers.
 We leave a pretty heavy carbon footprint when we transport flowers across the globe.
 We pollute the ocean with the microplastics from floral foam.

 Our industry is not alone in its ability to pollute the planet, but since it is MY industry, I want to make a positive impact.
 There IS another way to do this floristry thing.
 I have hope!
 If each of us makes small changes, it will add up to big impacts.
 The goal of Sustainable Floral Design, and of my educating and advocacy, is to help spread the knowledge that will help us all make these meaningful changes.